 This popular fast-casual lunch spot doesn't just serve up stellar salads and sandwiches—Yelpers say the "out of this world" chocolate chip cookies hit the spot.
 The secret?
 They're made with olive oil instead of butter, which gives them an especially rich, nutty flavor.

 MONTANA: Mineshaft Pasty in Hamilton

-You can't go wrong with anything you order at this treasured little eatery, whether you opt for one of their mini bundt cakes, a breakfast burrito, or a glazed scone—but it would be a mistake not to snag one of their monster chocolate chip cookies, which are just as delicious as they are large.
-As an added bonus, Yelpers say the staff is friendly and the environment is cozy, so you can savor your cookie and soak up the ambiance while reading a book or catching up with a friend.
+You can't go wrong with anything you order from this treasured little eatery, whether you opt for one of their mini Bundt cakes, a breakfast burrito, or a glazed scone.
+But it would be a mistake not to snag one of their monster chocolate chip cookies, which are as delicious as they are large.

 NEBRASKA: Sweet Magnolia's Bake Shop in Omaha